Review of Royal Canin Veterinary Diet Hydrolyzed Protein Dry Dog Food

 With that understanding…

-Judging by its ingredients alone, Royal Canin Veterinary Diets Hydrolyzed Protein HP dog food appears to be an above-average product.
+Based on its ingredients alone, Royal Canin Veterinary Diets Hydrolyzed Protein HP dog food appears to be an average dry product.

-Royal Canin Veterinary Diet Hydrolyzed Protein is a plant-based kibble using soy as its main source of protein.
+Royal Canin Veterinary Diet Hydrolyzed Protein is a grain-inclusive dry dog food using soy as its main source of protein.

 Royal Canin Dog Food